Shiv9993/Allora-node-run-upgrade/README.md

-# To run the nide after turning of pc
+# To run restart the node

 ```console
 cd basic-coin-prediction-node